 Steve's Story: Coping With Arthritis

 After being away from sports since his college days, Steve decided it was time to get back in shape and back into the game.
-Squash (an indoor racquet sport) and weight training topped his list of activities to enjoy again.
+Tennis and weight training topped his list of activities to enjoy again.
 And he did for a while—until arthritis turned his enjoyment into pain.

 First signs of pain